aaqibb13/Primality-Testing/README.md

 ## Purpose:
 The purpose of this repository is to include all the primality testing algorithms so that one can suitably understand why Miller-Rabin is an ideal choice in most cryptographoc applications where Primality testing plays a crucial role.

+## To-do:
+- [ ] Prepare a table with corresponding running times of these algorithms along with the class they belong to.